WEEKLY YOGA CLASSES

-All classes are £10 drop in, no need to book in advance just turn up a few minutes before the class starts to get settled.
+All classes are £10 drop in, you can book in advance below or turn up a few minutes before the class starts to get settled.
 I offer class passes for those wishing to attend on a regular basis.
 If you have any questions feel free to email me.

 yin yoga & Ayurveda

 I have a 100hr Yin Yoga & Ayurveda qualification with the Yoga People, which I gained in India in 2017.